Exocist/ICON-1.45-WIP/README.md

-29/11/2022 - All artillery foes finished
+29/11/2022 - All artillery & heavy foes finished
-All heavy foes finishes

 28/11/2022 - All traits for all foes are hyperlinked.
 Starting work on hyperlinking and adding tags to all foe abilities.